kavyaR-cse/Music-Genre-Classifier/README.md

-🎵 Music Genre Classification using Random Forest
+🎵 End-to-End Music Genre Classification System

-Overview :

-This project classifies songs into different music genres using a Random Forest machine learning model.
-The dataset contains audio features (like tempo, energy, etc.) for each song, and the model predicts the genre based on these features.

-This project demonstrates:

--Data preprocessing

--Model training and evaluation

--Confusion matrix visualization

--Feature importance analysis

--Manual prediction demo
+📌 Overview:

+This project implements a machine learning pipeline to classify music tracks into genres based on extracted audio features.
+The system leverages a Random Forest classifier to learn patterns from numerical audio descriptors and predict genre categories.

+The goal was to design a structured ML workflow including preprocessing, model training, evaluation, and feature interpretation.

+🎯 Problem Statement:

+Automatically classifying music genres is challenging due to overlapping audio characteristics across categories.
+This project builds a supervised machine learning model capable of learning discriminative audio patterns and predicting genre labels accurately.

+🛠 Tech Stack:

+Python

+Pandas

+scikit-learn

+Matplotlib

+Seaborn

-Dataset:
+📊 Dataset:

-Public dataset: [Wine dataset used as a proxy for music genres]
+Public dataset (Wine dataset used as proxy for structured genre features)

-Features include numeric values representing song characteristics
+Numerical feature vectors representing song characteristics

-Target labels mapped to genres:
+Target labels mapped as:

 0 → Classical